It's a Beautiful Day: 1970s and beyond

 It's a Beautiful Day was one of the last acts to appear at the Fillmore West in San Francisco in July 1971.
 Its performance of "White Bird" was featured as part of the musical documentary film Fillmore, released the following year.

-Mitchell Holman and Hal Wagenet left in the summer of 1971, replaced by bassist Tom Fowler (later with Frank Zappa) and guitarist Bill Gregory.
+Mitchell Holman and Hal Wagenet left in the summer of 1971, later forming the group Natural Act with songwriter Tim Dawe.
+They were replaced by bassist Tom Fowler (later with Frank Zappa) and guitarist Bill Gregory.
 Their first performance was broadcast live on San Francisco's KSAN FM radio, with host Tom Donahue introducing them as the band's two new members.

 The group released their third album, Choice Quality Stuff/Anytime, in 1971, followed by the live album, It's a Beautiful Day at Carnegie Hall, in 1972.
 Tom Fowler left that same year.
-Citing exhaustion, and with differences arising over the direction and management of the band amongst band members, David LaFlamme resigned later in 1972.
-It's A Beautiful Day...Today was recorded and released the following year, the band touring until the summer of 1973 when it split up.
-Replacement bassist and vocalist James "Bud" Cockrell would help form Pablo Cruise shortly thereafter, and violinist Gregory Bloch joined the Italian progressive rock group Premiata Forneria Marconi and later the Saturday Night Live Band.
+Citing exhaustion, and with differences arising over the direction and management of the band among band members, David LaFlamme resigned later in 1972.
+It's a Beautiful Day...Today was recorded and released the following year, and the band toured until the summer of 1973 when it split up.
+A large factor in the group's decision to break up was over renewed litigation brought by Matthew Katz.